Sponsored Residency

 To pay fee by mail, send a cheque (payable to “Writers’ Federation of Nova Scotia”) post-dated for no later than the application deadline.

 Complete and submit the online application form, visible at the bottom of this page when applications are being accepted.
-After clicking the “Submit application” button, please wait until the green confirmation message appears (confirming that your form has been successfully submitted) before exiting this page.
+After clicking the “Submit application” button, please wait until you see the confirmation message (that your form has been successfully submitted) before exiting this page.

 If the application fee presents a barrier, please contact communications@writers.ns.ca before applying.
 Funds are available to help underwaged writers with application fees.